cnily03-hive/PangBai-HTTP/README.md

 ## Deployment

 > [!IMPORTANT]
-> The FLAG is initialy given by the environment variable `ICQ_FLAG`.
+> The FLAG is initially given by the environment variable `ICQ_FLAG`.

 Docker is provided.
 You can run the following command to start the environment quickly: